 I was overjoyed with the looks of this bread.
 So much festive!
 Isn’t it?
 I actually waited for one full year to bake this beauty.
 Must be wondering why so?
 Actually, I wanted to bake this last Christmas but somehow couldn’t due to time constraints.
 Anything symbolic to a particular event/festival lifts your mood and spirits then only.
 Be it Edible Chocolate Diyas on Diwali, Vegan Eggs on Easter or Thandai Pannacotta on Holi or tricolour treats on our National festivals, looks good around that particular time only.
 Once it is over, the craze also fades.
 The same thing happened to me and then I decided to wait for next Christmas and here I am.

-This Christmas tree pull-apart bread is a simple bread with a spinach-corn filling that gives this bread this beautiful tree-like look.
+This Christmas tree pull-apart bread is a simple bread with a spinach-corn filling that gives this bread this beautiful tree-like looks.
 Though the recipe is fully mine but yes design credits lay somewhere else.
 When I saw this eye-catching pic of Christmas tree bread here, I immediately decided to try it out.
 And I am glad I did.

 How To Make